 I was very lucky to have been sent a few pieces from their new fall collection and let me tell, it is all so gorgeous!
 In this post, for this recipe, I’ll be using the 5-quart Dutch Oven in Persimmon and their 6-quart Casserole Dish in Persimmon.
 As you can see, Persimmon is a beautiful autumnal orange color that is perfect for any Thanksgiving table.
 Honestly the color, while super fall-like, looks good year around and is perfect for baking in the oven and then going straight to the table.

-Macaroni and Cheese Basics!
+Macaroni and Cheese Tips and Tricks

 I love stove-top macaroni and cheese.
 It’s creamy and delicious.
 I’ve always struggled with baked macaroni and cheese because it can dry out very quickly.
 I didn’t want that for this macaroni and cheese so here are some things that we did in order to achieve creamy while baked.